PIReTship/bookdata-tools/README.md

 - `PGUSER`
 - `PGPASSWORD`

+Alternatively, they will read from `DB_URL`.

 ## Initializing and Configuring the Database

 After creating your database, initialize the extensions (as the database superuser):

     CREATE EXTENSION orafce;
     CREATE EXTENSION pg_prewarm;
+    CREATE EXTENSION "uuid-ossp";

 The default PostgreSQL performance configuration settings will probably not be very effective; we recommend turning on parallelism and increasing work memory,